LingalaRohith/SecureFile/README.md

 - **File Management**:
   - **File Upload**: Admins can upload files, which are encrypted using AES encryption before being stored.
   - **File Retrieval**: Users can retrieve and decrypt files if they have the necessary permissions based on their role and the file's priority level.
-  - **Priority Management**: Each file is assigned a priority level (1-5) that dictates access restrictions.
+  - **Priority Management**: Each file is assigned a priority level (1-4) that dictates access restrictions.
+  - **Race Condition**: When one user is trying to edit the file, the file is locked and the other users can only read the file.
+The cannot access the file in the write mode

 - **Encryption and Decryption**:
   - **AES Encryption**: Utilizes AES-256 encryption for securing files.